mdn/content/files/en-us/web/api/rtcrtpsender/replacetrack/index.md

   exceeded.
 - The new track is a video track and its raw or pre-encoded state differs from that of the original track.
-- The new track is an audio track with a different number of channels fom the original.
+- The new track is an audio track with a different number of channels from the original.
 - Media sources that have built-in encoders — such as hardware encoders — may not be able to provide the negotiated codec.
 Software sources may not implement the